Department of Ethnic Studies

 University of California, Berkeley

-Melanie Z. Plasencia is a Ph.D. candidate in the Department of Comparative Ethnic Studies at the University of California, Berkeley, and the incoming César Chávez Fellow at Dartmouth College for 2021-2022.
-This year, she was nominated to serve as the graduate student representative for the Aging and Lifecourse section of the ASA.
-Her research examines how older Latina/o/xs in the U.S. negotiate the challenges of aging in the context of extreme poverty, deteriorating health, and diminishing government support.
-Her research can be read in the Journals Social Problems and The Gerontologist , and has been supported by the AARP, Center for Race and Gender and the Ford Foundation.
-Melanie has taught over fourteen courses for Universities on the East and West Coast.
-As a former Ronald E. Mcnair Scholar, she enjoys giving back and mentoring students from diverse backgrounds in her areas of specialty.
+Melanie Z. Plasencia is a Ph.D. candidate in the Department of Comparative Ethnic Studies at the University of California, Berkeley, and will be graduating May 2022.
+She is also a César Chávez Predoctoral Fellow at Dartmouth College and will be a Postdoctoral Fellow for the 2022-2023 academic year.
+Melanie's research examines how older Latina/o/xs in the U.S. negotiate the challenges of aging in the context of extreme poverty, deteriorating health, and diminishing government support.
+She is currently serving as the graduate student representative for the Aging and Lifecourse section of the ASA.
+Her research can be read in the Journals Social Problems and The Gerontologist, and has been supported by the AARP, Center for Race and Gender and the Ford Foundation.
+She has taught over fourteen courses for Universities on the East and West Coast.
+As a former Ronald E. Mcnair Scholar, Melanie enjoys giving back and mentoring students from diverse backgrounds in her areas of specialty.
+Her public scholarship can be read in the American Society on Aging's journal, Generations Today, and Inside Higher Ed.

 Researcher Educator Community Advocate